bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

-Strain sharing was dramatically more common in pairs of samples from the same subject than in pairs of samples from different subjects (mean of 36.7 shared, detected strains from same subject vs. 0.7 from different subjects, p&lt;1e-10 by MWU; Fig. 3C), consistent with prior studies of the HMP2 and other cohorts [@lloyd-priceStrainsFunctionsDynamics2017].
+Strain sharing was dramatically more common in pairs of samples from the same subject than in pairs of samples from different subjects (mean of 36.7 shared, detected strains from same subject vs. 0.7 from different subjects, p < 1e-10 by MWU; Fig. 3C), consistent with prior studies of the HMP2 and other cohorts [@lloyd-priceStrainsFunctionsDynamics2017].

 Concordant with this level of strain diversity, estimated genotypes for